External Displays

 Attach Displays

-The M1 and M2 models can easily drive up to four displays with the discrete RTX GPU: the laptop QHD or 1080p LCD, and three panels using mDP, USB-C, HDMI, and Thunderbolt.
-All external displays can be at least 4k resolution.
+The M1 and M2 models can easily drive up to four displays with the discrete RTX GPU: the laptop QHD or 1080p LCD, and three external panels using mDP, USB-C, HDMI, and Thunderbolt.
+All external displays can be at least 4K resolution.

-The XE models can drive up to four displays with the integrated Iris Xe GPU: the laptop 1080p LCD, and three panels using HDMI and Thunderbolt.
-All external displays can be at least 4k resolution.
-One must use Thunderbolt Daisy Chaining to attach a 4th display.
+The XE models can drive up to four displays with the integrated Iris Xe GPU: the laptop 1080p LCD, and three external panels using HDMI and Thunderbolt.
+All external displays can be at least 4K resolution.
+One must use Thunderbolt Daisy Chaining to attach the 4th display.

 The NX models can drive up to four displays with the integrated Iris Xe GPU: all external panels using 2 x USB-C ports, HDMI, and mDP.
-As with the others, the Thunderbolt port may be daisy-chained to drive more than a single monitor.
-All displays can be at least 4k resolution.
+As with the others, the Thunderbolt port may be daisy-chained to drive more than a single panel.
+All panels can be at least 4K resolution.

 If your monitor does not have matching input, you can convert the signal.
 You may, for example, use a converter cable to attach a DisplayPort input on a display to the USB-C output on the system.
 However, it is best to avoid converter cables when you can.
 With any cable, check the rated capacity to ensure it can drive the display at the resolution you want.
 Also, remember that HDMI can transport high-quality audio, and this can be useful in certain situations.